ANCHOR 7 OF 8

 I can face what is ahead.

-A real scenario: A man in his early eighties, a deeply private person who had never been comfortable with emotional conversations, began dropping small comments about not being around much longer.
-His daughter had always redirected these, "Don't talk like that, you have plenty of time," because it felt like the loving response.
-One day, instead of redirecting, she said: "I hear you, Dad.
-Can we actually talk about it?"
+A real scenario: A man in his early eighties, a deeply private person who had never been comfortable with emotional conversations, had begun making small comments about not being around much longer.
+His daughter had always redirected these because it felt like the loving response.
+One afternoon, instead of redirecting, she said, I hear you, Dad.
+Can we actually talk about it?
 He was quiet for a moment.
-Then he said: "I just want to know that your brother and you will be okay.
-That's the only thing."
+Then he said, I just want to know that you and your brother will be okay.
+That's the only thing.
 She stayed with that.
-She did not rush to reassure.
-She asked him to say more about what "okay" meant to him.
+She did not rush to reassure him.
+She asked him to say more about what okay looked like to him.
 That conversation lasted two hours.
-It was the most honest conversation they had ever had.
-He brought it up again several times in the months that followed, not with dread, but with the ease of something that had been allowed to exist between them.
+He brought it up again several times in the months that followed, not with dread, but with the ease of something that was finally allowed to exist between them.

 What This Anchor Might Unlock